Portraits, Landscapes & City Scenes

 We’re Going To Work It Out – Loann Crane-GCAC Gallery (Columbus, OH) / Atlantic Gallery – (New York, NY) / Springfield Museum of Art ‘Art Noire 2024’ *** 2nd Place Award *** (Springfield, OH) / National Afro-American Museum and Cultural Center (Wilberforce, OH)

-Indiscernible Faces – Fiber Art Now Spring Edition / *** 2023-24 Biennial Juror’s Choice Award *** / Ohio Art Council’s Riffe Gallery (Columbus, OH) / Medici Museum of Art (Warren, OH)
+Indiscernible Faces – Fiber Art Now Spring Edition / *** 2023-24 Biennial Juror’s Choice Award *** / Ohio Art Council’s Riffe Gallery (Columbus, OH) / Medici Museum of Art (Warren, OH) / The Griffin Museum of Science & Industry (Chicago, IL)

 “I was incredibly drawn to this piece for a variety of reasons first for the large scale and vibrant colors, the obvious textures, the labor-intensive practice, and absolute virtuoso craftsmanship.
 The longer you look the more you are rewarded with phenomenal details.
 I think we are brought into this fictitious world that is a combination of cultures and time periods united by a specific type of architecture, yet it feels believable, real, and like a place where we can visit. “ anonymous juror